SandoghdarLab/PiSCAT/README.md

 2. **Reza Gholami Mahmoodabadi**: Reza contributed in the design and development of the following modules: Analysis, Background Correction, InputOutput, Localization, Preprocessing and trajectory.
 He can be reached at reza.gholami@mpl.mpg.de.

+3. **iSCAT team**: Over the years, many people in our group have contributed to progress in iSCAT science.
+We are particularly thankful to the group members that have actively helped in the  development of PiSCAT, either through experiments, analysis development or comments: M. Dahmardeh, A. Gemeinhardt, A. Kashkanova, K. König, R. Gholami Mahmoodabadi, H. Mazal and H. Mirzaalian Dastjerdi.

 ## Installation